 I pondered this, but again, I couldn’t grasp it.
 Words were made of air.
 They lived and died as they were spoken.
 We held them in our heads for a while but they were always changing, like the air itself.
 What other life could they have, inside something besides us?
 I frowned, trying not to yawn.

 “If – well, let’s say a dog – ‘could speak, we wouldn’t be able understand it.’
 As one of you – them – said.
-How right he was he never knew.
-That’s the truest thing I can say about them – they never knew what they knew.”
+How right he was, without knowing!
+That’s the truest thing I can say about them – they never really knew all that they knew.”

 I could sense the not-dog’s frustration.
 Its knowledge was lost on me.
 I had no use for it, no place to put it.
 But there was one thing I longed to know and thought I could ask: